GLOBAL HEALTH STRATEGIES FOR SECURITY (GHSS) COURSE

-The Department of Defense (DoD), recognizes that global health and security are linked, and that DoD global health engagement (GHE) efforts address the intersection of these concerns.
-DoD GHE activities support U.S. national security objectives and defense security cooperation strategies to include force health protection and readiness, building partner capacity and interoperability, humanitarian assistance and foreign disaster relief; and nuclear, chemical and biological defense.
+DoD GHE programs consist of those activities conducted with Partner Nations that promulgate U.S. strategic goals and efforts in three major categories: security cooperation, global health security, and interoperability.
+Global health and security are linked, and DoD GHE strategies should therefore address the intersection of these concerns.
+DoD GHE programs must align with U.S. national security strategies, while specifically supporting the respective Combatant Command Campaign Plans; to include, force health protection and readiness, building partner capacity and interoperability, humanitarian assistance and foreign disaster relief; and nuclear, chemical and biological defense.

-DoD GHE efforts are part of a whole-of-government approach, conducted in close coordination with various USG departments and agencies, such as the Departments of State (DoS), Health and Human Services (HHS) and its Centers for Disease Prevention and Control (CDC), Agriculture, and the United States Agency for International Development (USAID).
-The DoD also engages with non-governmental organizations, academia and private-sector organizations to achieve common objectives.
+DoD GHE efforts should also be designed, whenever possible, to contribute to a holistic approach and be conducted in collaboration with various U.S. government (USG) departments and agencies, such as the Departments of State (DoS), Health and Human Services (HHS) and its Centers for Disease Prevention and Control (CDC), and the United States Agency for International Development (USAID).
+The DoD may also engage with NGOs, academia and private-sector organizations to achieve common objectives.

 At the conclusion of the course, students will be able to:

-GHSS targets DoD line and medical personnel who may influence the planning, assessment, implementation, and evaluation of DoD GHE activities.
-Participation is welcomed and encouraged from international military partners, USG agencies, NGOs, and academia, who offer different perspectives and additional insight to the course learning objectives.
+GHSS targets DoD medical and non-medical personnel who may influence the planning, assessment, implementation, and evaluation of DoD GHEs.
+Participation is welcomed and encouraged from international military partners, other USG agencies, NGOs, and academia, who offer different perspectives and additional insight to the course learning objectives.

-GHSS is one-week graduate-level certificate course offered through USU's Center for Global Health Engagement.
-The course consists of a 10-hour pre-course reading and a 40-hour (5 working days) in-residence phase.
+GHSS is a one-week course consisting of a 10-hour pre-course reading and a 40-hour (five working days) in-class phase.

 Acceptance to the course will require a brief description of the candidate's position and rationale for attendance; participation in the course is selective and requires approval from the course director.
 There are no registration or course fees.